Updated: June 22, 2026

 Photo by Mika Baumeister on Unsplash

-Descript and CapCut: For quick video editing, trimming, and captioning
+Descript, CapCut, and Edits: For quick video editing, trimming, and captioning

 Canva: For quote graphics or repackaging lyrics into shareable visuals